eclipse-vertx/vert.x/core_manual_js.md

 Net Clients can also be easily configured to use SSL.
 They have the exact same API when using SSL as when using standard sockets.

-To enable SSL on a `NetClient` the function `setSSL(true)` is called.
+To enable SSL on a `NetClient` the function `ssl(true)` is called.

-If the `setTrustAll(true)` is invoked on the client, then the client will trust all server certificates.
+If the `trustAll(true)` is invoked on the client, then the client will trust all server certificates.
 The connection will still be encrypted but this mode is vulnerable to 'man in the middle' attacks.
 I.e. you can't be sure who you are connecting to.
 Use this with caution.
 Default value is `false`.

-If `setTrustAll(true)` has not been invoked then a client trust store must be configured and should contain the certificates of the servers that the client trusts.
+If `trustAll` is false then a client trust store must be configured and should contain the certificates of the servers that the client trusts.

 The client trust store is just a standard Java key store, the same as the key stores on the server side.
-The client trust store location is set by using the function `setTrustStorePath` on the `NetClient`.
+The client trust store location is set by using the function `trustStorePath()` on the `NetClient`.
 If a server presents a certificate during connection which is not in the client trust store, the connection attempt will not succeed.

 If the server requires client authentication then the client must present its own certificate to the server when connecting.
 This certificate should reside in the client key store.
-Again it#s just a regular Java key store.
-The client keystore location is set by using the function `setKeyStorePath` on the `NetClient`.
+Again it's just a regular Java key store.
+The client keystore location is set by using the function `keyStorePath()` on the `NetClient`.

 To configure a client to trust all server certificates (dangerous):

     var client = vertx.createNetClient()
-                   .setSSL(true)
-                   .setTrustAll(true);
+                   .ssl(true)
+                   .trustAll(true);

 To configure a client to only trust those certificates it has in its trust store:

     var client = vertx.createNetClient()
-                   .setSSL(true)
-                   .setTrustStorePath('/path/to/your/client/truststore/client-truststore.jks')
-                   .setTrustStorePassword('password');
+                   .ssl(true)
+                   .trustStorePath('/path/to/your/client/truststore/client-truststore.jks')
+                   .trustStorePassword('password');

 To configure a client to only trust those certificates it has in its trust store, and also to supply a client certificate:

     var client = vertx.createNetClient()
-                   .setSSL(true)
-                   .setTrustStorePath('/path/to/your/client/truststore/client-truststore.jks')
-                   .setTrustStorePassword('password')
-                   .setClientAuthRequired(true)
-                   .setKeyStorePath('/path/to/keystore/holding/client/cert/client-keystore.jks')
-                   .setKeyStorePassword('password');
+                   .ssl(true)
+                   .trustStorePath('/path/to/your/client/truststore/client-truststore.jks')
+                   .trustStorePassword('password')
+                   .clientAuthRequired(true)
+                   .keyStorePath('/path/to/keystore/holding/client/cert/client-keystore.jks')
+                   .keyStorePassword('password');

+<a id="flow-control"> </a>
 # Flow Control - Streams and Pumps

 There are several objects in vert.x that allow data to be read from and written to in the form of Buffers.

-All operations in the vert.x API are non blocking; calls to write data return immediately and writes are internally queued.
+In Vert.x, calls to write data return immediately and writes are internally queued.

 It's not hard to see that if you write to an object faster than it can actually write the data to its underlying resource then the write queue could grow without bound - eventually resulting in exhausting available memory.